 What does it all mean?
 Pretty soon, providers won’t have to rely on patient memory to get a 360-degree picture of a patient’s true health.

-Healthcare tech will never replace the immediate relationship between a doctor and their patients.
+Digital healthcare tech will never replace the immediate relationship between a doctor and their patients.
 Nor should it.
-Instead, healthcare tech solutions should augment those relationships by making them stronger, thereby reducing the friction that comes between a doctor and patient.
+Instead, digital healthcare tech solutions should augment those relationships by making them stronger, thereby reducing the friction that comes between a doctor and patient.

 Telemedicine is one such example, and care management software that takes advantage of modern mobile technology and patient-generated data is another promising example.
-Care management solutions give patients access to their entire care team through secure text messaging, make it easy to schedule appointments, track patient health factors, and follow designated care plans given to them by providers.
+Care management solutions are digital healthcare services that give patients access to their entire care team through secure text messaging, make it easy to schedule appointments, track patient health factors, and follow designated care plans given to them by providers.
 It’s the one place for patients to manage their care and coordinate it with their care team.

 With reimbursements shifting toward value and outcomes, and care being delivered by teams of providers instead of individual doctors, care management technology that helps coordinate those teams and deliver better patient outcomes finds itself on the verge of doing what the patient portal and EHR haven’t really done a great job of to date.